Building a stronger future.

 With the research, development, and dedication forged by the Maryland Chamber Foundation, we strive toward sustainable solutions for growth.

 Pathways in Technology Early College High School, more commonly known as P-TECH, is a program involving innovative public schools offering a high school diploma and an industry focused two-year associates degree—at no cost.
-The model for grades 9-14 incorporates academic, technical and workplace skills to satisfy a growing demand for skilled workers through the partnership of high schools, local community colleges and businesses.
+The model for grades nine-14 incorporates academic, technical and workplace skills to satisfy a growing demand for skilled workers through the partnership of high schools, local community colleges and businesses.
 The idea is to provide a direct path from high school to college to career to ensure a steady pipeline of educated professionals.